Zakiyi/Git-tutorial-notes/README.md

 git commit            # records the snapshot you set up in your staging area, adds it to repository
                         <options> -a stage every file that is already tracked before doing the commit

-git diff              # compares what is in working directory with what is in staging area.
+git diff              # compares what is in working directory with what is in staging area. git mv                # move file or rename file

+git rm                # remove tracked file
+                        <options> -f remove tracked file from staging area, and delete it from woking tree
+                                  -cached remove tracked file from staging area but remain it in working tree

+git log              # viewing the commit history
 ```